Home School Legal Defense Association: Generation Joshua

+On November 20, 2025, a statement was released by Jim Mason (president of HSLDA) and Michael Farris (founder of HSLDA) stating that the HSLDA Board and leadership had decided to permanently shut down the Generation Joshua program.
+The reason cited for the decision was fiscal responsibility to the main mission of HSLDA.

 HSLDA Online Academy

 HSLDA and Patrick Henry College founded HSLDA Online Academy in 2009 to provide online Christian courses to homeschool families.
 Originally named Patrick Henry College Preparatory Academy, HSLDA Online Academy has expanded beyond college preparatory courses and now offers an array of high school classes online, including English & writing, mathematics, social studies, and foreign languages.